dongts1995/Document/SW.md

 If you haven't yet ridden on Edison
-City's brand new commuter train, you should give it a try! with comfortable seating, foldout writing trays, and individual lights, the commuter train is the clear choice for the business commuter who wants to
+City's brand new commuter train, you should give it a try!
+With comfortable seating, foldout writing trays, and individual lights, the commuter train is the clear choice for the business commuter who wants to